 I’m not a fan of cats.
-Actually, I envy them for one reason alone: they never appear to work.
+Actually, I envy them for one reason: they never appear to work.
 When I’m vacuuming the living room, trying to remove fifty pounds of cat hair, I see my cat sprawled out on the floor where sunlight peels through the shades.
 Later, when I’m washing clothes to remove an infinite amount of cat dander, she lies on the dryer with not a care in the world.
-And when I’m making dinner, she comes into the kitchen with a purr, which is a request.
+And when I’m making dinner, she comes into the kitchen with a purr.

 “What,” I ask.
 “What have you done?”

-Before she can respond, I say, “Don’t.
-No need to do anything that involves cat-work.”
+Before she can respond, I say, “No!
+Don’t do anything that involves cat-work.”

 Even in the wild, cats don’t appear to do any work.
 For them, stretching out on a sun-drenched veld is enough excitement for the day.
 Even when they go on the hunt, you never see them sweating.
 You’ll never see a lion pacing back and forth, muttering, “Got to get an antelope.
 Got to get an antelope.”
 Cats are so laid back the male lions don’t even have to provide for the den.
 It’s the lioness’ job to stock the freezer.
 All the males have to do is hang out, procreate and offer protection.
-(Kind of like the mob but without the track suits, loan sharking and Long Island mistresses.)
+(Kind of like the mob but without the track suits.)

 The lifestyle of cats smacks an interesting contrast to their human counterparts.
 For if you want to make your mark, you have to stand up and bark for attention.
 From the start it’s go! go! go!
 Get up early and never go to bed.
 Sleep died with the dodo.
 Rest is for the retired.
 To be successful you need to know what’s going on in Tashaki, Japan as well as Bangor, Maine.
 Be adaptable.
 Be vigilant.
 Be prepared.